Polymer/old-docs-site/1.0/docs/start/psk/creating-an-element.md

   URL as `https://googleapis.com/books/v1/volumes?q=JavaScript`.
 * Finally, the `generateRequest` method (in `onEnter`) initiates the actual request.
-Tip: you can also set the `auto` attribute in `iron-ajax` and to make it automatically send a request whenever its `url` attribute or `params` property changes.
+Tip: you can also set the `auto` attribute in `iron-ajax` and make it automatically send a request whenever its `url` attribute or `params` property changes.
 * `iron-ajax` converts the response to nested JavaScript objects.
 For example, if you set the `iron-ajax` attribute `last-response` to `data` and the